-Earlier this year we released £50,000 of emergency funds to help some of the most vulnerable members in the hardest-hit communities.
+- We released £50,000 of emergency funds to help some of communities worst affected by the drought.

-We have also made sure that 700 children have access to safe drinking water.
+- We made sure that 700 children had access to safe drinking water.